 Volunteering means giving your time freely in order to help others or benefit the local community.

 There are allsorts of different volunteering roles available, for example:

 Art, administration, befriending, caring, campaigning, catering, driving, drama, foodbanks, fundraising, environmental work, gardening, healthcare, retail, supporting children & families, youth work, walking and exercise groups.

 Volunteers get involved in all aspects of community life.
-They are involved as befrienders, sports coaches, as fundraisers, retail, environmental, as magistrates and trustees, guides and scouts…the list is endless and there is something for everyone.
+They are involved as befrienders, mentors, as fundraisers, retail, environmental, as magistrates and trustees, guides and scouts…the list is endless and there is something for everyone.

 Opportunities range from formal volunteering that involves a regular weekly commitment, to informal volunteering where you can dip into different roles and activities linked to one-off community events, intensive projects, for example producing a sensory garden in a week, or even one to one volunteer exchanges through the time bank.

 If you want to find out about the different volunteering opportunities you can ring us or pop in for a chat.
-Alternatively you can have a look at the latest opportunities posted on our website below or go to the regional Do It volunteering website at www.do-it.org
+Alternatively you can have a look at the latest opportunities posted on our website on the right of this page.

 Volunteering is not just about giving, and alongside the satisfaction of making a difference in the community, there are many personal benefits to volunteering your time.
 People volunteer for many different reasons particularly to meet new people, to have fun or to help gain experience to move into paid employment.
 Volunteering can really help your CV to stand out.